2020 Stanford Cardinal men's soccer team

 The 2020 Stanford Cardinal men's soccer team represented Stanford University during the 2020 NCAA Division I men's soccer season.
 They were led by ninth year head coach Jeremy Gunn.

-Effects of the Covid-19 Pandemic
+Effects of the COVID-19 pandemic

-On August 13, 2020, the Pac-12 Conference postponed all fall sports through the end of the calendar year.
+Due to the COVID-19 pandemic, on August 13, 2020, the Pac-12 Conference postponed all fall sports through the end of the calendar year.

 On November 4, 2020, the NCAA approved a plan for college soccer to be played in the spring.